 Offshore - Anglers can expect possibility of catching yellowfin tuna, blackfin tuna, wahoo, gaffer and bailer mahi, sailfish, white marlin and blue marlin.

-Inshore - Massive schools of spanish mackerel and bluefish will be hanging out around Oregon Inlet.
-Occasionally other species like cobia and false albacore will also be available for inshore boats.
+Inshore / Near Shore - Massive schools of spanish mackerel and bluefish will be hanging out around Oregon Inlet.
+Occasionally other species like cobia and false albacore will also be available for near shore boats.
 This is the time of year that family charters are most popular.

 The tourist crowds have thinned out soon after labor day and the fish are getting hungry bulking up for the approaching southerly migrations.
 For fishermen this can be an exciting time to visit the Outer Banks.
 As the Carolina inland weather starts cooling off for fall, the Gulf Steam remains warm and balmy while keeping the coastal weather 10 degrees or more warmer all the way through November.
 Even as late as Thanksgiving the Outer Banks can be a warm weather fisherman's paradise.